io-gui/io/docs/development-guidelines.md

-# Development Guidelines / Notes
+# Development Guidelines

-This is a WIP document
+This document is a work in progress.

+> Can you improve this document?

+Notes:

 * Pursue Simplicity
   * Minimal Tooling